 Plazomicin has displayed broad-spectrum activity in animals against multi-drug resistant gram-negative bacteria that cause systemic infections, including E. coli, and against methicillin-resistant staphylococcus aureus, or MRSA.
 In preclinical studies, plazomicin demonstrated an acceptable safety profile and the potential for once-daily dosing.
 Achaogen has completed a Phase 1 study of plazomicin in healthy volunteers and a Phase 2 study.
 In the Phase 2 study, Achaogen evaluated plazomicin compared to levofloxacin for the treatment of complicated urinary tract infections and acute kidney infections in adults.
 In this study, patients treated with plazomicin tolerated the drug well and patients demonstrated favorable activity of plazomicin as compared to levofloxacin.

-ISIS-GSK3Rx is an antisense drug to an undisclosed target designed to treat a viral infection.
+ISIS-GSK3Rx is an antisense drug we designed to an undisclosed target to treat a viral infection.
 ISIS-GSK3Rx is the third drug to enter development under our collaboration with GSK.
-We will receive milestone payments from GSK as ISIS-GSK3Rx advances in development, and we are responsible for development of the drug up to phase 2 proof-of-concept, at which time GSK has the option to license ISIS-GSK3Rx from us.
+We are eligible to receive milestone payments from GSK as ISIS-GSK3Rx advances in development, and we are responsible for developing the drug up to Phase 2 proof-of-concept, at which time GSK has the option to pay us a license fee and license ISIS-GSK3Rx from us.
 We are also eligible to receive double-digit royalties on sales of ISIS-GSK3Rx.